RELATES TO: KRS 238.536, 238.550(9)

 (3) Customary and usual fees or charges incurred with accepting and processing credit card purchases from patrons at the organization's charitable gaming activities;

-(5) Payments made to the Office of Charitable Gaming;
+(5) Payments made to the Department of Charitable Gaming;

 (6) Printing costs incurred in connection with an organization's charitable gaming activities, which shall be the costs for printing or copying raffle tickets, gaming occasion programs, house rules, and vouchers;